majid-lotfian/ALD-project/Domain-Knowledge-BasedCausalModelGeneration.md

 The parser will:
 1. Read each row.
 2. Detect causes, effects, directions, and strengths.
-3. Create numeric coefficients automatically (e.g., strong → 0.9, moderate → 0.6, weak → 0.3; sign from direction).
+3. Create numeric coefficients automatically for the specified level (e.g., strong → 0.9, moderate → 0.6, weak → 0.3; sign from direction) or using the exact numerical coefficients.
 4. Combine rows for the same effect into one node.
 5. Save one YAML file per logical group.